Start managing apps

 Manage apps by Kubernetes label

-Astra includes an action at the top of the Apps page named Define custom app.
+Astra Control includes an action at the top of the Apps page named Define custom app.
 You can use this action to manage apps that are identified with a Kubernetes label.
 Learn more about defining apps by Kubernetes label.

 Click Apps > Define custom app.